 - Remove the pot of soup from the heat and serve immediately.
 If desired, season with additional salt & pepper to taste and garnish with additional fresh Dill.
 Enjoy!

-- Leftovers can be stored in a closed container in the fridge for 3-4 days or the freezer up to 1 month.
+- Leftovers can be stored in a closed container in the fridge for 3-4 days or in the freezer for up to 1 month.
 The orzo will soak up the broth as it is left to sit, so additional broth can be added when reheating for a soupier consistency.

 - There is not a great substitute for fresh Dill as it has a very specific flavor.
 However, if you can't find any you can try using thyme or parsley instead.